niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

     - **GE24**: `{{ devices.aruba_switch.name }}`.

 ## 11. Tagging VLANs 🏷️
-!!! tip
+!!! tip "These can be hard to keep straight!"
     - **Untagged / Native VLAN**: You will hear these terms often used interchangeably.
 The untagged, or native VLAN, dictates what network the device will be assigned to.
-Aside from large enterprise environments, this will almost always be VLAN 1 by default.
+Aside from large enterprise environments, this will almost always be VLAN 1 by default, especially in _'flat networks'_ where there are no VLANs.
-    - **Tagged VLANs**: In cases where a port is configured as a **Trunk port**, you can tag other VLANs that the port should be able to communicate with.
+    - **Tagged VLANs**: In cases where a port is configured as a **Trunk port**, you can tag additional VLANs that the port needs to communicate with.
 The device will be assigned to the untagged/native VLAN, but can communicate with other VLANs that have been tagged.
-In the above example of linking switches together, you would configure the Untagged/Native VLAN to 1 so that it's accessible on the main LAN, but then you'd tag all other VLANs so that it can "passthru" those other VLANs so that they can be tagged on other ports on the switch.
+In the above example of linking switches together, you would configure the Untagged/Native VLAN to 1 so that it's accessible on the main LAN, but then tag all other VLANs so that it can "passthru" the other networks between switches.

-- Navigate to `VLAN Management > Port VLAN Membership > Select GE2 and Join VLAN`.
+- Navigate to `VLAN Management > Port VLAN Membership`.
-  - Select **GE2 (Access Point)** and click **Join VLAN**
+  - Select **GE2 {{ devices.ap01.name }}** and click **Join VLAN**
   - Set to **User Defined** and only tag the **{{ vlans.guest.name }}** (`{{ vlans.guest.id }}`).
   - **Apply** your changes and close the window.
   - **Save Config**: Make sure all your changes are saved! 💾